DuckyMomo20012/email-remote-access/README.md

 After the app starts, you will have to start the server manually by clicking the `Start server` button.

-The server will run on with port `5656` and with host `0.0.0.0`, which is **the IP address of your local machine**.
+The app will start the server from [Server](#server).
+The server still runs with port `5656` and with host `0.0.0.0`, which is the IP address of your local machine.

 To stop the server, click the `Stop server` button.

 <details>
 <summary>Behind the scene</summary>

-We you click the `Start server` button, the app will start an `uvicorn` server in different process, and store the process ID for later use.
+When you click the `Start server` button, the app will start an `uvicorn` server in **different process**, and store the process ID for later use.

-When you click the `Stop server` button, the app will find child process with the ID stored before and kill it, then terminate the parent process.
+When you click the `Stop server` button, the app will find child processes from the parent process the ID stored before and kill it, then terminate the parent process.

 </details>

 ### Client App

+This app will connect to the server and allow you to control the server machine with supported commands.

 Run the client app: